tsurdilo/my-temporal-dockercompose/README.md

   * Yes it forces a longer password but whatever
 * [Jaeger](http://localhost:16686/)
 * [PgAdmin](http://localhost:5050/) (username: pgadmin4@pgadmin.org passwd: admin)

+### Custom docker template

+Docker server image by default use [this](https://github.com/temporalio/temporal/blob/master/docker/config_template.yaml) server config template.
+This is a base template that may not fit everyones needs.
+You an define your custom configuration template if you wish and this is what we are doing via [my_config_template.yaml](template/my_config_template.yaml).
+With this you can customize the template as you wish, for example you could configure env vars for namespace setup, like set up s3 archival etc which is not possible with the default template.

+### Exclude metrics

+This demo also shows how to exclude certain metrics produced by Temporal services when scraping their metric endpoints, for example [here](/deployment/prometheus/config.yml) we drop all metrics for the "temporal_system" namespace.

+### Client access
+HAProxy / NGINX role is exposed on 127.0.0.1:7233 (so all SDK samples should work w/o changes).
+It is load balancing the two Temporal frontend services defined in the docker compose.

+### HAProxy
+This sample uses HAProxy load balancing by default.
+It load balances our two frontend servies.
+Check out the HAProxy config file [here](/deployment/haproxy/haproxy.cfg) and make any necessary changes.
+Not this is just a demo so you might want to update the values where needed for your prod env.

+### NGINX
+You can also have NGINX configured and use it for load balancing.
+It load balanced our two temporal frontends.
+Check out the NGINX config file [here](/deployment/nginx/nginx.conf) and make any necessary adjustments.
+This is just a demo remember and for production use you should make sure to update values where necessary.

 ## Some useful Docker commands
     docker-compose down --volumes